The 7 Best Etsy Alternatives To Increase Sales In 2022

 - Affordability: Big Cartel’s free Gold plan allows you to list up to five products, with one image per page.
 If your catalog is deeper than that, upgrade to the Platinum plan ($9.99 per month) and you’ll be able to list up to 50 products, with five images per product.
 Two other plans, with gradually increasing prices, will allow you to list up to 500 products.

-- No Fees: If you use Big Cartel’s Gold plan ($0 per month), you can operate a small store with zero overhead.
+- No Fees: If you use Big Cartel’s Gold plan ($0 per month), you can operate a small store with zero initial investment.
 Big Cartel does not charge listing or transaction fees, so the only expenses you’ll have will be the unavoidable fees charged by your payment provider.

 - Visual Appeal: Aimed squarely at artists and creators, Big Cartel offers a selection of mobile-responsive themes to choose from.
 While they’re not the most sophisticated themes you’ll ever see, they look great when filled with beautiful, high-resolution photographs.
 Most importantly, the themes offer clean lines and the ability to customize them to suit your own style and taste.